 Parliament has already shown it will not hesitate to use its veto if there are serious concerns.
 For example MEPs rejected the Anti-Counterfeiting Trade Agreement (Acta) in 2012.

-This article was originally published on 19 October 2016, but updated on 5 December 2018 to include the latest available information.
+This article was originally published on 19 October 2016, but updated on 13 February 2019 to include the vote on the Singapore agreement.